neo-project/neo-express/docs/command-reference.md

 mints blocks via the `--seconds-per-block|-s` argument.

-`checkpoint run` is of particular use in test scenarios, where the resulting state of the NEO-Express blockchain is not important beyond validating that all tests pass.
+`checkpoint run` is of particular use in test scenarios, where the resulting state of the Neo-Express blockchain is not important beyond validating that all tests pass.

 > Note, once a checkpoint is run, there is no way to save changes made to that
 > running instance.